-If we were meeting in person (which we obviously won’t be doing for quite some time), the first thing I’d do is teach you how to pronounce my name: E-lees-a.
-Like Lisa with an E at the front!
-You can make that first ‘E’ hard or soft, but please don’t make it sound like the ‘I’ in Melissa.
+If we were meeting in person, the first thing I’d do is teach you how to pronounce my name: E-lees-a.
+Think Lisa with an E at the front, isn’t that easy?
+I’ve spent my life trying to figure out why my name is so flummoxing to otherwise literate people, but if you must come up with your own pronunciation, please don’t make it rhyme with Melissa.
+It’s triggering.

 Before teaming up with Julie, I wrote and edited for several publications, including the dearly departed gem, Nickelodeon Magazine.
 Maybe tween-you subscribed?
 That’d be cool.

-WryTimes is an eclectic space filled with momentary distractions from this deeply disturbing, increasingly fucked up world we’ve created.
+WryTimes is an eclectic space filled with brief distractions from this deeply disturbing, increasingly fucked up world.
 (This morning I realized that AwryTimes would’ve been an even better title.
 Oh well.)
-Anyway, there’s a lot of work here by me, but I’m hoping you’ll jump into the Wry by contributing your musings.
-It’ll be way more fun.

 Anyway, thanks for finding us!